E D E N ' S C A V E

 FOUNDER & CO-DIRECTOR

-Henry is an acclaimed actor and theatre director with a lifelong interest in art as a vehicle of transformation.
+Henry is an actor, performance artist, theatre maker and film director with a lifelong interest in art as a vehicle of transformation.

 He trained at RADA on the MA Theatre LAB.
 He was a principal performer at the internationally acclaimed Polish company, Song of the Goat theatre touring on all projects 2014-18.
 He played the title role of Hamlet in the company's celebrated production, Crazy God.

 Henry created Eden's Cave in 2016 along with Eleanor Buchan after returning from his work in Poland.
-Inspired by his work with Paul Oertel and Nancy Spanier and influenced by the Polish laboratory tradition, their intention is to create a unique cultural centre and company dedicated to exploring what makes theatre a unique form of expression in the world today.
+Inspired by his work with Paul Oertel and Nancy Spanier and influenced by the Polish laboratory tradition, their intention is to create a unique cultural centre and company dedicated to making powerful work that responds directly to our changing times.

 Eleanor Buchan is a performer focused on storytelling traditions and ritual practice.
 She has taught and performed in over twenty-nine countries, seeking out our oral mythic heritage and engaging in cross-cultural research-based practice.